-Tips for Pets [] If you have to evacuate your home, DO NOT leave pet Make sure you take a secure pet carrier, leash or harness [] Emergency shelters may not accept pets (unless it is animal).
-Find out which motels and hotels in your area allo advance of needing them.
-Ask your veterinarian or animal they board animals during a disaster or emergency. ow pets in [] Make sure identification tags are current and securely far pet's collar or get a microchip implanted in your pet.
-Keep photo in your wallet or cell phone for identification purpo a current [] Make sure a roommate, trusted neighbor or friend has an ex- key to evacuate your pets in the event you are unavailable TIPS FOR LIVESTOCK / LARGE ANIMALS [] Evacuate livestock whenever possible.
-Make arranger evacuation, including routes and host sites, in advance.
-At alternate evacuation routes should be mapped out as a t least two [] The evacuation site should have food, water, veterin handlers, equipment and proper facilities. nary care, [] Trucks, trailers, and vehicles for transporting animals available with experienced handlers and drivers to transpo [] If evacuation is not possible, a decision must be made ver move large animals to available shelter or turn them out decision should be based on the type of disaster and the sand location of the shelter or structure. side.
-This [] If you board animals, ask if facility has an evacuation plan ı in place.
+- [] If you have to evacuate your home, DO NOT leave pets behind!
+Make sure you take a secure pet carrier, leash or harness with you. - [] Emergency shelters may not accept pets (unless it is a service animal).
+Find out which motels and hotels in your area allow pets in advance of needing them.
+Ask your veterinarian or animal shelter if they board animals during a disaster or emergency. - [] Make sure identification tags are current and securely fastened to pet's collar or get a microchip implanted in your pet.
+Keep a current photo in your wallet or cell phone for identification purposes. - [] Make sure a roommate, trusted neighbor or friend has an extra house key to evacuate your pets in the event you are unavailable.

+TIPS FOR LIVESTOCK / LARGE ANIMALS

+- [] Evacuate livestock whenever possible.
+Make arrangements for evacuation, including routes and host sites, in advance.
+At least two alternate evacuation routes should be mapped out as a backup. - [] The evacuation site should have food, water, veterinary care, handlers, equipment and proper facilities. - [] Trucks, trailers, and vehicles for transporting animals should be available with experienced handlers and drivers to transport them. - [] If evacuation is not possible, a decision must be made whether to move large animals to available shelter or turn them outside.
+This decision should be based on the type of disaster and the soundness and location of the shelter or structure. - [] If you board animals, ask if facility has an evacuation plan in place.